 - Visualization of project data

 VersionOne is an all-in-one agile project management tool that can quickly adapt to any agile software development methodology.
 It gives you an overview of the major features of product planning, release planning, sprint planning, and sprint track.
-VersionOne is a versatile tool for an agile project with various size and scope.
+VersionOne is a versatile tool for an agile project with various sizes and scopes.
 It is one of the best alternatives to JIRA present in the market.

 - End-to-end agile platform to plan all of your stories